ExpressionEngine/ExpressionEngine-User-Guide/source/modules/channel/channel_entries.rst

 This tells ExpressionEngine to function in "pagination" mode for your channel entry fields so that you can automatically have an entry span multiple pages.
-See the `Spanning a Channel Entry Across Multiple Pages <pagination_spanning.html>`_ page.
+See the :doc:`Spanning a Channel Entry Across Multiple Pages <pagination_spanning>` page.

 related\_categories\_mode=
 --------------------------